Monster Hunter Wilds

 Last Updated:

-Great Sword guide for Monster Hunter Wilds.
-Guide includes how to play Great Sword, techniques and moves, stances, and more!
+Great Sword guide for Monster Hunter Wilds (MH Wilds).
+Guide includes how to play Great Sword, focus mode, Perforat, techniques and moves, stances, recommended combos, and more!

 All Weapon Types List

-1▼ The Basic Idea Is To Hit And Run
+1▼ The Basic Strategy Is to Hit and Run

-2▼ If You Can't Avoid It By Dodging, Use A Guard
+2▼ If You Can't Avoid it by Dodging, Guard

-The Basic Pattern Is To Hit And Run
+The Basic Strategy Is to Hit and Run

-The basic attack pattern of the Great Sword is to attack for damage, then reposition.
+The basics of the Great Sword is to attack for damage, then reposition.
 After hitting the target, the player should be ready to dodge or reposition in order to hit the target again.

 Once you have become accustomed to the hit-and-run playstyle of the Great Sword, aim for the monster's opening to deal Overhead Slash.
 The Overhead Slash is the main action of the Great Sword, so it's important to use it as much as possible.